Check out how to map Constant Contact custom fields in your integration.

 - Email address

-The phone number is premapped.
-If having multiple phone numbers in a CRM record then only the number under "Phone" will be synced to Constant Contact "Work Phone" field.
+The phone number is pre-mapped.
+If having multiple phone numbers in a CRM record, then only the number under "Phone" will be synced to the Constant Contact "Work Phone" field.

-If the "Phone" number field is left blank even if other phone numbers are filled in then no phone number will be synced to Constant Contact "Work Phone".
+If the "Phone" number field is blank, even if other phone numbers are filled in, no phone number will be synced to Constant Contact "Work Phone."

-For Custom Fields let’s start off with mapping back Bounce Reason and Bounce Date to CRM.
+Mapping back Bounce Reason and Bounce Date to CRM

 Are you trying to write back the bounce fields from Constant Contact to CRM?

 Constant Contact does not explicitly have a "Hard Bounce" field.
-They instead have a "Bounce Reason" field which is populated with both soft and hard bounces.
-To map this field head to Step 4 and use a Text Field Type.
-For Bounce Date use a Data Type field.
+Instead, they have a "Bounce Reason" field populated with both soft and hard bounces.
+To map this field, head to Step 4 and use a Text Field Type.
+For Bounce, Date uses a Data Type field.

-If you run into issues be sure to check the field type in CRM and if using an existing field then try changing your field on the CRM side to a Text field to capture "Bounce Reason" which is text type in Constant Contact and Bounce Date is a Date field type in CRM.
+If you run into issues, be sure to check the field type in CRM and if using an existing field, then try changing your field on the CRM side to a Text field to capture "Bounce Reason," which is the text type in Constant Contact and Bounce Date is a Date field type in CRM.

 Do you need to use a Custom Unsubscribe field in CRM?

-If you do, then that’s fine, just use our Add-On just for this feature in your Add-Ons tab and once subscribed it will instantly turn this feature on to map in Step 4 today.
+If you do, then that’s fine; use this field to map in Step 4 today.
 Simple, right?

 It gets even better.